How can I look good to my boss?

 Whatever the challenge you are having with your boss, make sure you keep communications open.
 If they are a true leader they will appreciate you making the effort to reinforce and strengthen your relationship."

-Ask them the right questions
+Ask them the right questions to be great at managing upwards

 Finally, Oren Ellenbogen reminds us that how you approach managing up can make all the difference: